 Planet Labs provides daily satellite imagery by continually scanning the whole landmass of the Earth and providing in-depth analysis of its surface.
 How would this benefit agriculture, though?

 In essence, the company uses satellite images in agriculture to fulfill the purpose of digital farming.
-Its users get the information they require to make informed decisions quickly thanks to geospatial insights, all delivered at the pace of change.
-A wide range of imaging and analytical options are accessible online via Planet’s precision agriculture platform and web-based tools.
+Its users get the information they need to make informed decisions quickly, thanks to geospatial analytics delivered at the pace of change.
+A wide range of imaging and analytical options are accessible online via Planet’s precision agriculture software and web-based tools.

-What does a smart agriculture monitoring system like Planet Labs do?
-Precision agriculture is made possible at a large scale, especially in areas with regular cloud cover, with the help of Planet Labs’ satellite imaging.
-This app offers valuable information at every step of crop management by fusing features like wide-ranging coverage, field-specific data, and quick access to the platform.
+What does a monitoring system for smart agriculture like Planet Labs do?
+Planet Labs satellite imagery for agriculture makes precision farming possible on a large scale, especially in areas with regular cloud cover.
+This app offers valuable information at every step of crop management with features like wide-ranging coverage, field-specific data, and quick access to the platform.
 Using cloud-based APIs, you can easily incorporate the data from Planet’s app into your software.

 Broad Area Coverage

 Efficient decision-making in this sector can be facilitated by thorough and consistent imaging coverage of critical farming areas.
-If you own an agricultural business, you know that it takes hours to survey entire fields in order to detect problems.
-However, the spatial image resolution and worldwide coverage of contemporary satellite imagery facilitate directed scouting that saves both time and operational costs.
+Agricultural business owners know that surveying entire fields to identify a problem takes hours.
+However, the spatial image resolution and worldwide coverage of modern satellite imagery facilitate directed scouting.
+That saves time and operational costs.
 Presently, the in-season satellite monitoring of Planet Labs covers more than 11 million km2 of cropland across the world.

-Smart farm management solutions allow growers and their clients to plan more efficient seeding tactics with the use of recent satellite imagery archives.
-In this case, quick access to the agriculture app is critical, since it helps the farming businesses detect and act on the issues before they turn into serious damage to the yield.
+Smart farm management solutions allow growers and their clients to plan more efficient seeding tactics.
+In this case, quick access to the apps for agriculture is critical, since it helps the farming businesses detect and act on the issues before they turn into serious damage to the yield.
 To handle this data, Planet implements a scalable cloud-based infrastructure.
 Various imagery sources are available through simple APIs, making them readily available and more suitable for applications related to precision agriculture.

 Every agricultural enterprise must manage its crops during the growing season, and this is the area where an agriculture application may be most useful.
-If you know how to build a farm management app, you can discover many opportunities provided by a responsible and accurate farm crop management system.
+If you know how to build an app for farm management, you can discover many opportunities provided by a responsible and accurate smart farming technology.

-In a nutshell, Planet’s crop management feature allows enhancing health analysis of the crops and detecting vegetation problems.
-This allows acting exactly when and where needed by using the information provided by this agriculture app.
+In a nutshell, Planet’s crop management feature allows for enhancing the health analysis of the crops and detecting vegetation problems.
+Using the information provided by the agricultural app allows you to act exactly when and where it is needed.
 It’s also a good way for agronomists to build precise maps and let farmers know about the most impacted areas.
 Plus, growers can get straight to the root of in-field difficulties with the relevant information at hand by downloading maps and analyses onto GPS-enabled smartphones.

-With that being said, agribusinesses may use all these features of precision agriculture apps to not only identify issues and take appropriate action but also to improve tried-and-true management strategies and optimize as a result.
+With that being said, agribusinesses may use all these features of precision apps for agriculture to not only identify issues and take appropriate action but also to improve tried-and-true management strategies and optimize as a result.
 These findings may be fed into agricultural models to increase productivity.